-This measure tracks the number of recordable injuries, in total and as a rate of injuries per 100 workers.
+This measure tracks the number of recordable injuries. in total and as a rate of injuries per 100 workers.

-The calculation for incidence rate is the number of recordables times 200,000 divided by the number of hours worked.
-The 200.000 used in the calculation is the base for 100 full-time workers (working 40 hours per week, 50 weeks per year).
+The calculation for incidence rate is the number of recordables times 200.000 divided by the number of hours worked.
+The 200,000 used in the calculation is the base for 100 full-time workers (working 40 hours per week, 50 weeks per year).
 MoDOT defines a recordable incident as a workrelated injury or illness that results in death, days away from work or medical treatment resulting in cost to the department.
 The injury data is collected from Riskmaster, the department's risk management claims administration software.
 The number of hours worked is taken from MoDOT's payroll data.

-Total and rate of MoDOT recordable incidents - 1g
+Total and rate of MoDOT recordable incidents - 1h

 MoDOT is dedicated to employee safety.
-Getting home safely is the responsibility of every employee.
+Getting home safely is a responsibility every employee shares.
 To reinforce this value, the "Safety Begins with Me" program reminds all employees that safety is a personal responsibility.
-Additionally, an agreement is now in place to provide training on "behavior based safety" to employees.
-It is expected that implementation and practice of behavior based safety will result in fewer recordable incidents.

-The number of recordable incidents and the rate of recordable incidents decreased for the first three quarters of 2016 compared to the same period in 2015.
-Leading causes of incidents during this reporting period were: slips, trips and falls at 19 percent; struck or injured by at 17 percent; cuts/punctures at 15 percent and strains or injuries at 13 percent.
-Based on the work activity the employee was doing at the time of the incident, 29 percent of these injuries were equipment related.
-Another 12 percent were related to mowing/brush cutting.
-Bridge maintenance activities had 10 percent.
+The number of recordable incidents remained constant while the rate of recordable incidents increased for the first guarter of 2016 compared to the same period in 2015.
+Leading causes of incidents during this reporting period were: slips, trips and falls at 21 percent; strains or injuries at 19 percent; cuts/punctures at 17 percent and struck or injured by at 12 percent.
+When looking at the work activity the employee was doing at the time of the incident, 32 percent of these injuries were equipment related.
+Another 16 percent were related to bridge work.
+Snow and ice removal and mowing/brush cutting had 8 percent each.

-Texas DOT and OSHA private industry data is not yet available for 2015.
+OSHA private industry and Texas DOT data is not yet available for 2015.